 3.3.2 Remediation and Site Security

-No site security issues appear to exist within the parcel.
+No site security issues appear to exist within the parcel apart from minimal littering.
 Educational signage regarding the importance of the parcel for native wildlife could be installed to discourage trespass and littering.

 3.3.3 Assistance